Deadly wildfire near The Dalles being investigated as suspected arson

 VIDEO: Aerial views of the Substation Fire

-Oregon Gov. Kate Brown has declared a state of emergency, which makes resources available from around the state and outside of Oregon, if necessary.
+Gov. Brown has declared a state of emergency, which makes resources available from around the state and outside of Oregon, if necessary.

 There are 32 agencies from the state of Oregon currently fighting the fire.
 A total of 178 firefighters are currently engaged.
 Eleven task forces and strike teams are assisting.
 A wide variety of air tankers are also being used.